iscc/iscc-specs/docs/specification.md

 2. Replace each group of one or more consecutive `Separator` characters ([Unicode categories](https://en.wikipedia.org/wiki/Unicode_character_property) Zs, Zl and Zp) with exactly one Unicode `SPACE` character (`U+0020`) .
 3. Remove any leading or trailing `Separator` characters.
 4. Remove each character that is not in one of the Unicode categories `Separator` , `Letter`, `Number` or `Symbol`.
-5. Convert all characters to their lower case
+5. Convert all characters to lower case.
 6. Re-Compose the text by applying `Unicode Normalization Form C (NFC)`.
-7. Return the resulting text
+7. Return the resulting text.

 ### Similarity Hash